Take a virtual tour of the Orpheum Children's Science Museum.

 Kids can don an astronaut suit and launch a rocket with Orphy’s Escape to Space.
 Next, grab a friend and mine for metals at the Asteroid Mine or swing by the moon and play on the Lunar Lander.
 This exhibit space will make for a fun, interactive, and educational experience for the whole family.

 The Busey Astronomy Kids Corner is supposed by First Busey Corp. and was designed by students in the Senior Capstone Design Program in the Department of Mechanical Science & Engineering at Illinois in by museum staff and volunteers in 2018.

 If you love animals and you want to care for them when you grow up, then stop by the Vet Clinic to practice being a veterinarian.
 Use our X-ray Machine to diagnose your favorite pets and animals.
 We have penguins, a chameleon, cats, dogs, and a guinea pig that need the best treatment from the best veterinarian in town: YOU!
 This exhibit was donated by the College of Veterinary Medicine at the University of Illinois at Urbana-Champaign.

 Have you met Rahl, the Leopard Gecko?
-What about Galatea, our 21-year-old Chilean Rose-Hair Tarantula, or Peter, the Salmon Pink Bird-eating Tarantula?
+What about Galatea, our 22-year-old Chilean Rose-Hair Tarantula, or Peter, the Salmon Pink Bird-eating Tarantula?
 Well, they really want to meet you and introduce you to all of their friends.
 In the Critter Corner, you can meet Big Pete, Little Pete, and Buddy, the Bearded Dragons.
 Also, our friends Corny, the Corn Snake, and Windy, the Box Turtle, are our long-time reptilian residents.
 Shelby and Moe are our Aquatic Turtles.
-Finally, there are two species of giant Cockroaches, not to mention Luna and Sundance, our Halloween Moon Crabs.
+Finally, there are two species of giant Cockroaches.

 Be a Dinosaur Detective!
 Junior paleontologists will enjoy excavating for dinosaur bones in the Courtyard.
 This exhibit is great for outdoor adventures and discoveries.
 If you get your shovel and bucket, maybe you too can find the Theropod Fossil buried beneath the sand.
 Or, you can learn about stratigraphy and the geologic timescale in our three-tiered Excavation Box designed and constructed by the Geology Graduate Students at the University of Illinois at Urbana-Champaign.